 Definition of Dividend

-There are various forms of dividends that are paid out to the shareholders:
+There are various forms of dividends that a company pays its shareholders:

-A Cash dividend is the most common form of the dividend.
-The shareholders are paid in cash per share.
+It is the most common form.
+The shareholders receive cash for each share.
 The board of directors announces the dividend payment on the date of declaration.
 The company assigns the dividends to those shareholders who were holding the status of the shareholder of that company on the date of records.
 The record date and ex-dividend date are two very important concepts.
 The dividends are issued on the date of payment.
-But for distributing cash dividend, the company needs to have positive retained earnings and enough cash for the payment of dividends.
+But for distributing cash dividends, the company needs to have positive retained earnings and enough cash for such distributions.

-Bonus share is also called as the stock dividend.
-Bonus shares are issued by the company when they have low operating cash, but still want to keep the investors happy.
-Each equity shareholder receives a certain number of additional shares depending on the number of shares originally owned by the shareholder.
-For example, if a person possesses 10 shares of Company A, and the company declares bonus share issue of 1 for every 2 shares, the person will get 5 additional shares in his account.
-From company’s angle, the no. of shares and issued capital in the company will increase by 50% (1/2 shares).
-The market price, EPS, DPS etc will be adjusted accordingly.
+Under this, each equity shareholder receives a certain number of additional shares depending on the number of shares originally owned by the shareholder.
+For example, suppose a person possesses 10 shares of Company A, and the company declares a bonus share issue of 1 for every 2 shares.
+In that case, the person will get 5 additional shares in his account without any payment.
+From the company’s angle, the company’s number of shares and issued capital will increase by 50% (1/2 shares).
+The market price, EPS, DPS, etc., will be adjusted accordingly.
 In this case, the company shall retain earnings also at the same time; the shareholders get returns.
 An investor who desires a cash return can sell the investment in the secondary market.
 The term for referring to this is the ‘capitalization of earnings.’

 Share repurchase occurs when a company buys back its own shares from the market and reduces the number of shares outstanding.
-This is considered as an alternative to the dividend payment as cash is returned to the investors through another way.
+This is considered an alternative to the dividend payment as cash is returned to the investors in another way.

-The company makes the payment in the form of assets in the property dividend.
-The asset could be any of this equipment, inventory, vehicle or any other asset.
-The value of the asset has to be restated at the fair value while issuing a property dividend.
+The company makes the payment in the form of assets under the property dividend.
+The asset could be any of this equipment, inventory, vehicle, or any other asset.
+The asset’s value has to be restated at the fair value while issuing this.

-Scrip dividend is a promissory note to pay the shareholders later.
-This type of dividend is used when the company does not have sufficient funds for the issuance of dividends.
+It is a promissory note to pay the shareholders later.
+This form of dividend is used when the company does not have sufficient funds for such issuance.

-When the company returns the original capital contributed by the equity shareholders as a dividend, it is termed as liquidating dividend.
+When the company returns the original capital contributed by the equity shareholders as a dividend, it is termed a liquidating dividend.
 It is often seen as a sign of closing down the company.

 Advantages of Paying Dividends

-Paying dividends to investors has several advantages, both for the investors and the company:
+Paying returns to investors has several advantages, both for the investors and the company:

-This theory states that the shareholders prefer the certainty of dividends in comparison to the possibility of higher capital gains in future.
+Bird in hand theory states that the shareholders prefer the certainty of dividends in comparison to the possibility of higher capital gains in the future.

-Investors prefer companies that have a track record of paying dividends as it reflects positively on its stability.
+Investors prefer companies with a track record of paying dividends as it positively reflects their stability.
 This indicates predictable earnings to investors and thus, makes the company a good investment.

 Benefits without Selling

-Investors invested in dividend-paying stocks do not have to sell their shares to participate in the growth of the stock.
+Investors invested in dividend-paying stocks do not have to sell their shares to participate in the stock’s growth.
 They reap the monetary benefits without selling the stock.

 Temporary Excess Cash

-A mature company may not have attractive venues to reinvest the cash or may have fewer expenses related to R&D and expansion.
-In such a scenario, investors prefer that a company distributes the excess cash so that they can reinvest the money for higher returns.
+A mature company may not have attractive avenues to reinvest the cash or may have fewer expenses related to R&D and expansion.
+In such a scenario, investors prefer that a company distributes the excess cash so that they can reinvest the money for higher returns somewhere else.

-When a company announces the dividend payments, it gives a strong signal about the future prospects of the company.
+When a company announces such returns, it gives a strong signal about the future prospects of the company.
 Companies can also take advantage of the additional publicity they get during this time.

 Disadvantages of Paying Dividends

-If a dividend-paying company is unable to pay dividends for a certain period of time, it may result in loss of old clientele who preferred regular dividends.
-These investors may sell-off the stock in short term.
+Suppose a dividend-paying company is unable to pay returns to shareholders for a certain period of time.
+In that case, it may result in the loss of old clientele who preferred regular payments.
+These investors may sell off the stock in the short term.

 Decreased Retained Earnings

-When a company pays dividends, it decreases its retained earnings.
-Debt obligations and unexpected expenses can rise if the company does not have enough cash.
+When a company makes such payments, it decreases its retained earnings.
+Debt obligations and unexpected expenses can arise if the company does not have enough cash.

-Paying dividends result in the reduction of usable cash which may limit the company’s growth.
-The company will have less money to invest in the business growth.
+Paying dividends results in the reduction of usable cash, limiting the company’s growth.
+The company will have less money to invest in business growth.

-The payment of dividends requires a lot of record-keeping at the company’s end.
-The company has to ensure that the right owner of the share receives the dividend.
+The payment to shareholders requires a lot of record-keeping at the company’s end.
+The company has to ensure that the right owner of the share receives its payment.

-Since dividends are important for keeping the investors happy, a company should decide upon the time and the form of dividends diligently.
-It should also keep in the mind the advantages and the disadvantages of the dividends before framing a dividend policy.
+Since dividends are important for keeping investors happy, a company should diligently decide upon the time, form, and also how it calculates dividends.
+It should also keep its advantages and disadvantages in mind before framing a dividend policy.
 A stock dividend calendar will be handy for investors and traders as it provides an overview regarding payment date, payout, form, etc.